TinnyTin/stealth-game/Submissions/Final/Tiny Brain_Kleptocrat_readme.md

 Implemented Global Scene, which is the persistent scene into which all others are additively loaded at runtime.
 Global Scene contains manager scripts that are required to persist across scenes, this prevents wasted effort duplicating reused managers into each scene.

-Also added the ambient audio that can be heard throughout the level.
+Added the ambient audio that can be heard throughout the level.
+Contributed to the decoration of the main level including static items in the library and stealable object room and NPCs in the main street.

 #### Assets Implemented
 * Assets\Audio\city_ambience